Donald MacLaren

-Wing Commander Donald Roderick MacLaren (28 May 1893 – 4 July 1988) was a Canadian World War I flying ace.
-He was credited with 54 victories and, after the war, helped found the Royal Canadian Air Force.
+Donald Roderick MacLaren, (28 May 1893 – 4 July 1988) was a Canadian flying ace of the First World War.

-Biography
+Early life

 Donald MacLaren was born in Ottawa but his family moved first to Calgary in 1899, then to Vancouver in 1911.
 In 1912 MacLaren went to Montreal to study at McGill University.
 In 1914 an illness forced him to abandon his studies and he returned to Vancouver.
 After recovering MacLaren, his father and his brother opened a fur trading post at a remote point on the Peace River.
 While there MacLaren learned to speak Cree.